 - When you come to campus, be sure you are in the designated parking lot or structure that is on your parking pass.
 For directions and lot locations, see our campus map.

-- Bring you class schedule to the orientation so that orientation leaders may help you map out your first few days on campus, making your initial class meetings a breeze.
+- Bring you class schedule to the orientation so that orientation leaders may help you map out your first few days on campus.

 Maps and Permits (Maps and permits will be able to download and print as the programming dates gets closer.
 Please check back this page around mid-August.)

 Download the most recent International Student Orientation workshops:

 Topics discussed at New Student Orientation Orientation

 Topics discussed at New Student Orientation for International Students include:

 |Hosted by CSUN New Student Orientation (NSO) Leaders, you will receive a tour of major of campus facilities highlighting areas of interest to new students transferring into CSUN.
 New Students will be matched to specific orientation leaders/touring groups based off of similar college/major related areas of study.
 Light refreshments provided|

 University department representatives will speak directly on resources and services under two general themes; Service Centers & Research, and Involvement & Support Opportunities